Giant Anteater

 Key Features

-- Elongated tube-like snout and no teeth
+- Elongated, tubular snout and no teeth

-- Enormous, bushy 'broom' tail
+- Enormous, bushy 'flag' tail

-- Distinctive black and white shoulder stripe
+- Distinctive black-and-white shoulder stripe

 When You’ll See Them